Information is accurate as of the publish date. Some offers are no longer available.

 The card, previously clocking in at a $550 annual fee, will be hiking its price to almost $700.
 While it’s certainly a staggering price tag, American Express is introducing a host of new perks and benefits.
 Here’s a closer look to help you decide if it’s worth it to you to apply for the card — and how it compares to some other travel cards with lower annual fees.

-- $200 hotel credit as an annual statement credit for prepaid bookings through the Fine Hotels + Resorts® or The Hotel Collection properties made through American Express Travel
+- $200 hotel credit as an annual statement credit for prepaid Fine Hotels + Resorts® or The Hotel Collection bookings, which requires a minimum two-night stay, through American Express Travel

-- $179 annual statement credit for a Clear membership
+- Up to $179 annual statement credit for a Clear membership

-- $240 in annual statement credits ($20 per month) on purchases or subscriptions with Audible, The New York Times, SiriusXM and Peacock
+- $240 in annual statement credits (up to $20 per month) on purchases or subscriptions with Audible, The New York Times, SiriusXM and Peacock

-- $300 in annual statement credits ($25 per month) on select Equinox memberships or a digital subscriptions to Equinox+, an on-demand fitness app
+- $300 in annual statement credits (up to $25 per month) on eligible Equinox memberships or a digital subscriptions to Equinox+, an on-demand fitness app

 Cardholders will also get more lifestyle and experience-based perks, including 40% off a membership for the Premium Private Jet Program with Wheels Up, as well as up to $2,000 in initial year flight credits to book private charter flights; and access to the Global Dining Access program by Resy, where cardholders can get exclusive tables at some of the world’s top restaurants.